-- (e) If he is not at the same time the corporation's general counsel, be aware of the laws rules, and regulations necessary in the performance of his duties and responsibilities; - (f) Inform the members of the Board, in accordance with the by-laws, of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - (g) Attend all Board meetings, except when justifiable causes, such as, illness death in the immediate family and serious accidents prevent him from doing so; - (h) Ensure that all Board procedures, rules and regulations are strictly followed by the members; - (i) Submit reports to the Commission as required under existing rules - (j) Have knowledge of the operations of the corporation - (k) Identify and monitor compliance with the rules and regulations of regulatory agencies, and take appropriate corrective measures to address all regulatory issues and concerns. - (I) If he is also the Compliance Officer, perform all the duties and responsibilities of the said officer provided herein. - 2.7 The Office of the Corporate Secretary shall provide reasonable and adequate support to the Board of Directors and the members of the Board in the discharge of their functions.
-Among the duties of the Office of the Corporate Secretary are as follows: - (a) Provide the requisite board papers associated with items on the agenda of a Board meeting and to arrange that these are sent to all directors at least five business days in advance of the scheduled Board meeting. - (b) Provide ready and reasonable access to information that directors may need for their deliberation on issues listed on the agenda of the Board. - (c) Ensure that the Corporate Secretary has access to training in "legal, accountancy and company secretarial best practices", which help raise the standards of professionalism actually observed by the Office of the Corporate Secretary. - (d) Set the dates of the Corporation's Board meetings at the beginning of the year.
-The Board shall meet regularly, as required by its by-laws.
+- (a) Be responsible for the safekeeping and preservation of the integrity of the minutes of the Board and its committees, as well as other official records of the corporation; - (b) Be loyal to the mission, vision and objectives of the corporation; - (c) Work fairly and objectively with the Board, Management and stockholders; - (d) Have appropriate administrative and interpersonal skills; - (e) If he is not at the same time the corporation's general counsel, be aware of the laws rules, and regulations necessary in the performance of his duties and responsibilities; - (f) Inform the members of the Board, in accordance with the by-laws, of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - (g) Attend all Board meetings, except when justifiable causes, such as, illness death in the immediate family and serious accidents prevent him from doing so; - (h) Ensure that all Board procedures, rules and regulations are strictly followed by the members; - (i) Submit reports to the Commission as required under existing rules - (j) Have knowledge of the operations of the corporation - (k) Identify and monitor compliance with the rules and regulations of regulatory agencies, and take appropriate corrective measures to address all regulatory issues and concerns. - (I) If he is also the Compliance Officer, perform all the duties and responsibilities of the said officer provided herein. - 2.5.2 The Office of the Corporate Secretary shall provide reasonable and adequate support to the Board of Directors and the members of the Board in the discharge of their functions.
+Among the duties of the Office of the Corporate Secretary are as follows:

-- (e) Ensure that at least two-thirds of the directors are present when there are important matters to be decided on the agenda, in particular when issues that will have a significant impact on the character of the Corporation.
+- (a) Provide the requisite board papers associated with items on the agenda of a Board meeting and to arrange that these are sent to all directors at least five business days in advance of the scheduled Board meeting. - (b) Provide ready and reasonable access to information that directors may need for their deliberation on issues listed on the agenda of the Board. - (c) Ensure that the Corporate Secretary has access to training in "legal, accountancy and company secretarial best practices", which help raise the standards of professionalism actually observed by the Office of the Corporate Secretary. - (d) Set the dates of the Corporation's Board meetings at the beginning of the year.
+The Board shall meet regularly, as required by its by-laws. - (e) Ensure that at least two-thirds of the directors are present when there are important matters to be decided on the agenda, in particular when issues that will have a significant impact on the character of the Corporation.
 In such cases, the number required to determine whether there is a quorum to do business shall be two-thirds of the directors. - (f) Encourage and arrange for all the Corporation's non-executive directors to meet as a group at least once a year, without the presence of any executive director or representative from management. - (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
 Please explain should the answer be in the negative.